brongulus/brongulus.github.io/content/notes/20241108T095209--docker-k8s-training__k8s_sap.md

 The networking entities provide cluster internal as well as external connectivity. _Policies_ provide a runtime security context on networking as well as container level.
 Resources have also an API representation – you can get information about nodes and manage consumption per pod etc.

+You don’t want to know and manage individual pods.
+You would like to specify a template and instantiate it as often as you wish.
+Also you want to manage the group of pods e.g. in terms of docker image used.
+The **deployment** gives you these management capabilities.
+In it’s resource description (yaml file) you specify a pod template, how pods should be labeled and of course a corresponding selector to identify your pods.
+The deployment creates and manages a replicaSet which in turn manages the pods.

 Further details:

--   Ingress: Allows to create a network entity on top of services to expose applications.
-Expose applications via a URL.
--   Endpoints are networking objects backing services to enable routing etc. Endpoints can be created manually to point to external applications.
-So external apps can be integrated into the cluster.
--   Network ([k8s networking](https://sysdig.com/learn-cloud-native/what-is-kubernetes-networking/)) policies are the cluster’s firewall to regulate access to pods etc. They cover ingress and egress traffic cluster internally and externally.
--   Job/CronJob: Schedule a pod and run as task to completion.
-CronJob allows to schedule jobs periodically.
 -   DaemonSet: Ensures that all (or explicitly specified) nodes run a copy of a pod.
 They ensure that a pod is replicated on some or all of the nodes.
 When a new node is added to a Kubernetes cluster, a new pod will be created on that node.
 For example a kube-proxy can run as a pod on every node managed by a daemonSet.
 A daemonset works almost similar to a deployment.
 However the replica count is determined by the number of cluster nodes.
 -   StatefulSet: Manages the deployment and scaling of a set of pods, and **provides guarantees about the ordering and uniqueness** of these pods.
-Similar to deployments, however it provides _more stability_ with regards to names/identifiers.
+Deployments are like running identical workers at a factory (completely interchangeable), while StatefulSets are like running a team where each person has their own specific role and resources (not interchangeable).Similar to deployments, however it provides _more stability_ with regards to names/identifiers.
 Service routes traffic to a **specific** pod based on labels and **names** and pods have stable names, individual persistent storage and are ordered unlike in the case of deployments.
 -   Headless Service: Allows you to connect directly to a pod while using dns names instead of IP addresses.
 A headless service is created, by specifying “None” as the value for “ClusterIP”.
 They are needed to make StatefulSets work.
 -   [ReplicaSet](https://sysdig.com/learn-cloud-native/kubernetes-replicasets-overview/): Kubernetes object used to maintain a stable set of replicated pods running within a cluster at any given time.
 Deployments are an alternative to ReplicaSets,  as they are used to manage ReplicaSets .
 They are handy when it comes to rolling out changes to a set of pods via a ReplicaSet.
 You can simply roll back to a previous Deployment revision when managing a ReplicaSet using a Deployment or create a new revision.
--   Pod Security Policy: Defines conditions pods must run with.
-Conditions cover aspects like runAsUser, file system groups, privileges of containers and more. ([k8s secrets](https://sysdig.com/learn-cloud-native/how-to-create-and-use-kubernetes-secrets/))
--   Resource Quotas: Set quotas on namespace level, Limit the number of resources (pod, pvc, service, …) allowed in this namespace =&gt; object count quota or limit the resources allowed to be consumed by pods or other objects =&gt; (compute) resource quota.
-Can also enforce applications to specify minimal resources required and max resources wanted.
+-   Resource Quotas: Set quotas on namespace level, limit the number of resources (Pod, PVC, Service…) allowed in this namespace.
+Can also enforce applications to specify minimal resources required and max resources (limit) wanted.
 -   Roles: a role defines a setup of API objects that can be accessed in a certain way.
 For example, a role can allow only list/read access to pods.
 Another role could also allow to list/read, create &amp; delete pods
 -   Role Bindings: assign roles to service accounts /technical users ([rbac explained](https://sysdig.com/learn-cloud-native/kubernetes-rbac-explained/))